aditikilledar/DBT-Streaming/README.md

   4. stream.py

 In one terminal, navigate to the directory that contains stream.py, client.py and small.csv.
 Run the following command -

   $SPARK_HOME/bin/spark-submit stream.py -f small.csv -b 100

-In another terminal, navigate to the directory that contains spark-submit (usually opt/spark/spark-3.1.2-bin-hadoop3.2/bin) and run the following command - spark-submit <path to client file>
+In another terminal, navigate to the directory that contains spark-submit (usually opt/spark/spark-3.1.2-bin-hadoop3.2/bin) and run the following command -

+  spark-submit path-to-client-file

-These commands stream on port 6100 from the small.csv file that contains crime information, with a batch size of 100.
+These commands stream data from small.csv that contains crime information on port 6100, with a batch size of 100.